IndigoUnited/node-couchnode/README.md

 <a name="bucket_getAndLock"></a>
 #### `getAndLock(keys, [options,] callback) → Bucket`

 Lock the keys on the server and retrieve them.
-When a key is locked, its CAS changes and subsequent operations (without providing the current CAS) will fail until the lock is no longer held.
+When a key is locked, its CAS changes and subsequent write operations without providing the current CAS will fail until the lock is no longer held.

 This function behaves identically to [`get`](#get) in that it will return the value.
 It differs in that the key is also locked.
-This ensures that attempts by other client instances to access this key while the lock is held will fail.
+This ensures that attempts by other client instances to write this key while the lock is held will fail.

 Once locked, a key can be unlocked either by explicitly calling [`unlock`](#unlock) or by performing a storage operation (e.g. [`upsert`](#upsert), [`replace`](#replace), [`append`](#append)) with the current CAS value.
-Note that any other lock operations on this key will fail while a document is locked.
+Note that any other lock operations on this key will fail while a document is locked, and the [`.casFailure`](#casFailure) flag will be set.

 - `keys`: array or string
 - `options`: object